Tank and Well

 Remote Control for Water Systems

-The Mission Tank and Well System maintains the water level in a storage tank by automatically sending commands that signal remote well or booster pumps to turn on and off.
-The system relies on standard Mission remote terminal units (RTUs) and a transducer to measure the tank level.
-There are no radio networks, computers or programmable logic controllers (PLCs) to maintain.
+The Mission Tank and Well System maintains the water level in a storage tank by automatically commanding remote well or booster pumps to turn on and off.
+The system relies on standard Mission remote terminal units (RTUs) and a transducer to monitor the tank level.
+There are no private radio networks, computers or programmable logic controllers (PLCs) to maintain.
 It is low cost and easy to set up.

 Real–time notifications and reports inform operators of high pump starts, excessive pump runtimes, AC failure, low battery, and more.
-The 123SCADA web portal allows an operator with appropriate security credentials to adjust the pump on/off trigger levels and view current level readings.
-Trending graphs and reports are accessible on desktops and through the 123SCADA app on smart phones and tablets.
+The 123SCADA web portal securely allows an operator with appropriate access permission to adjust the pump on/off trigger levels and other settings.
+Current level readings are available via trending graphs and reports on desktop computers and through the 123SCADA app on smart phones and tablets.

 Optimization and Money Saving Features